odoo/documentation/content/applications/finance/accounting/bank/setup/bank_accounts.rst

 Advanced configuration
 ======================

-To edit an existing bank account, go to :menuselection:`Accounting --> Configuration --> Bank Accounts`, and open the bank account you want to modify.
+To edit an existing bank account, go to the Accounting dashboard.

-If you need to edit the bank account details, go to the *Bank Account* field and click on the *External Link* button next to the list arrow.
-There, you can edit the bank account's number, Account Holder, Account Holder Name, and your Bank Institution's details by clicking on the *External Link* next to the *Bank* field.
-These details are used to register some payments.
+Click on the three dots of the account's journal, then on *Configuration*.

-You can configure which types of payments are enabled in the **Payment Method Types** section and how the bank statements are recorded and posted in the **Bank Statements** section.
+There, you can edit the bank account's number, bank feeds, Incoming and Outgoing Payments, and other information related to this account's Journal.

 .. image:: media/bank_accounts_configuration.png
    :align: center